-- o Teas for a few or many guest usually start at 1600.
-They may also be held at a time designated by the host; any time between the hours of noon and 1600 may be appropriate. - o The tea table is always covered with a lace or an elaborate cloth. - o The food served at a tea varies could consist of; tea, punch, dainty finger foods, sandwiches and small cakes, small rolls or biscuits filled with hot creamed chicken, small tarts, pastries, cake, nuts, and mints.
+- Teas for a few or many guest usually start at 1600.
+They may also be held at a time designated by the host; 0 any time between the hours of noon and 1600 may be appropriate. - The tea table is always covered with a lace or an elaborate cloth.
+0 - The food served at a tea varies could consist of; tea, punch, dainty finger foods, sandwiches and small cakes, 0 small rolls or biscuits filled with hot creamed chicken, small tarts, pastries, cake, nuts, and mints.

-Formal Dinner - Follow all procedures for formal dining.
+Official Formal Dinner - Follow all procedures for formal dining.

-- o Review a formal place setting in an etiquette book, if necessary. - o Designate dinner partners and tables by seating charts or escort cards. - o Put place cards on the tables. - o Serve several courses by stewards, waiters, waitresses, or aides. - o Serve hors d'oeuvres between 1900 and 1930. - Serve dinner between 1930 and 2000.
+- Review a formal place setting in an etiquette book, if necessary. - Designate dinner partners and tables by seating charts or escort cards. - Put place cards on the tables. - Serve several courses by stewards, waiters, waitresses, or aides. - Serve hors d'oeuvres between 1900 and 1930. - Serve dinner between 1930 and 2000.

-Menu for Formal Dinner
+Menu for Official Formal Dinner